Rindialma/zedgeringtones/docs/index.rst

 4. Browse and Preview:

-    - Explore available ringtones by category or use the search function.
+    - Explore available ringtones by category or use the search function for example `TikTok ringtone <https://tiktokaudio.readthedocs.io/en/latest/>`_.
     - Tap a ringtone to listen to a preview.

 5. Download and Set Ringtone: